 Men of the Bible Series – Jonathan (I Samuel 18:1-4)

 Jonathan and David were great friends, likened to brothers.
 Three times the Bible states Jonathan loved David as his own soul (I Samuel 18: 1, 3; II Samuel 1:26).
-The Scriptures suggests they could not have been closer had they been actual brothers, in spite of the fact that David had been chosen by God to take Jonathan’s place as the next king of Israel.
-Although Jonathan was Saul’s son, he knew that David was to be next king.
+The Scriptures suggests they could not have been closer had they been actual brothers.
+As a result, a close bond of friendship grew into a oneness of spirit and brotherly love, in spite of the fact that David had been chosen by God to take Jonathan’s place as the next king of Israel.
+Although Jonathan was Saul’s son, he knew that David was to be the next king.
 It was David who killed Goliath and defended the people; this was enough to earn Jonathan’s respect and trust.
-Yet rather than being resentful, Jonathan poured his heart into his friend, making his life better.
+Yet, rather than being resentful, Jonathan poured his heart into his friend, making his life better.
 Decide to be the kind of friend who makes the lives of others better rather than seeking the best for yourself.

 Jonathan, along with his two brothers and father, was killed in a battle with the Philistines (I Samuel 31:2-6).
-A brokenhearted David heard this and he was devastated.
+Upon hearing of this, a brokenhearted David heard it and was brokenhearted.
 He lamented the death of his dear friend, especially referring to his courage, saying he was swifter than an eagle and stronger than a lion (II Samuel 1:17-26).
-David could not hide his love for Jonathan, and God cannot hide His love for you.
-He loved you so much that He sent His only begotten Son to die on a cross, that He might spend eternity with you.
+David could not hide his love for Jonathan and God cannot hide His love for you.
+He loved you so much that He sent His only begotten Son to die on a cross that He might spend eternity with you.